zoliky/ansibledev/README.md

 Example:

-Suppose we're setting up ten different Linux distributions.
-Nine of them refer to the spell check package as `hunspell`.
-However, Mageia Linux calls it `hunspell-us`.
-To address this difference, we create a new file named `mageia.yml` in the `vars` folder.
-Inside this file, we define a custom variable called `package_name` and set it to `hunspell-us`.
-This variable takes precedence over the default value defined in the `defaults` folder specifically for Mageia Linux, while retaining the default value for all other distributions.
+Imagine we're setting up ten different Linux distributions.
+While nine of them refer to the spell check package as `hunspell`, Mageia Linux uses `hunspell-us`.
+To handle this difference, we create a new file named `mageia.yml` in the `vars` folder.
+Inside, we define a custom variable `package_name` as `hunspell-us`.
+Ansible will prioritize this variable over the one defined in the `defaults` folder specifically for Mageia Linux, while retaining the default value for all other Linux distributions.

 Example Playbook
 ----------------